PennyLaneAI/pennylane-qiskit/doc/devices/remote.rst

         qml.CNOT(wires=[0, 1])
         return qml.expval(qml.PauliZ(wires=1))

-You can then execute the above quantum circuit to get the quantum mechanical expectation value.
+You can then execute the above quantum circuit to get the expectation value of a Pauli operator.

 .. code-block:: python